mcneel/developer.rhino3d.com/content/en/guides/rhinocommon/cloudzoo/cloudzoo-product/index.md

 - `picture`  - A url where an icon for this product may be found.
 The icon must not be larger than 1MP.
 - `downloadUrl`  - A url where the actual software the product represents may be downloaded.
 This link will be publicly available to users.
 -   `titles` - A dictionary of localized product names.
 Each key represents an ISO 639-1 language code.
 You may specify a two letter country code after the language with a dash or an underscore (i.e. such as `zh-tw`, case insensitive).
 If that exact language id is not available for a particular task in the system, the system will attempt to use a more generic language id (i.e. for example, if `es-CO` is not available, then the system will try to use `es`).
 If the region agnostic language id is also not available, en (English) will be used.
 At least one key-value pair must be present, preferably in English.
+-   `relatedProducts` - An array of related products.
+Related products allow Cloud Zoo to issue a lease for any related product listed in this array using a seat for the given product.
+For example, if the current product is Rhino 9 and it includes Rhino 8 and Rhino 7 in its related products array, a client who has a Rhino 9 seat available can request a lease for Rhino 8 or Rhino 7.
+In this manner, related products allow users to run previous and future versions of your product without having to have additional licenses in their respective entities.